 “What is this?”
 I said as I pulled out a baby bottle nearly filled to the top with poppy seeds.

 My husband and I had just moved into our new home a couple of months ago and last week I decided to tackle the only room left that needed to be unpacked and organized.
 What room was it I had put off?
 The nursery.
-The one we have prepared in crazy, child-like faith to one day be filled, despite our struggle to conceive, with tiny fingers and wiggly toes.
+The one we have prepared in crazy, childlike faith despite our decade long battle to conceive.

 As I began pulling out the crib bedding, wall decor, and stuffed animals (the items I had recently packed and brought over), I turned to my left to see a large grey storage tub.
 Within that tub were items either I have purchased or others who also believe with us have purchased.
 To be honest, I wasn’t sure what was inside of it anymore.
 Because lately, when someone has given me something in faith, I open up the lid, toss it inside and close it back up.

 But on this particular day, I decided to find a place for all of the baby clothes, bibs, and books tucked away inside.

 To say that this task of unpacking and organizing came easy would be a lie.
 Because it wasn’t.
 I thought I was doing well with keeping my thoughts and emotions in check, but as I got further down into this 30 gallon storage tub, I began pulling out sippy cups, burp clothes, and pacifiers that I had forgotten about because I had purchased them six years ago.